 Q:

-, find the longest palindromic substring in s
+Given a string s, find the longest palindromic substring in s.

 A string is a palindrome if it reads the same backward as forward.